 Finally, you can enable access control, which allows you to password protect the thermostat from temperature changes, quick changes, onscreen schedule changes, or even from allowing someone to swap the thermostat to vacation mode.

 Installing ecobee is not for the faint of heart.
-I read in the Quick Start guide that it’s as easy as installing a dimmer switch.
-I’m calling bull.
-Maybe for some, but I’ve never heard of someone running into drywall drama with a dimmer, and a thermostat certainly has more than three wires.
-In my opinion, the install process is not for the casual smart home do-it-yourselfer.
+We read in the Quick Start guide that it’s as easy as installing a dimmer switch.
+Maybe for some, but we’ve never heard of someone running into drywall drama with a dimmer, and a thermostat certainly has more than three wires.
+In our opinion, the install process is not for the casual smart home DIYer.
 It’s just not.

 And to that point, getting started with ecobee requires a learning curve.
 However, it’s a double-edged sword.
 On the one hand, it’s complicated.
 On the other, complexity is what makes ecobee great, and it’s one of the reasons why people prefer ecobee over Nest.
 Ecobee offers the ability to customize the way you want your HVAC system to behave; they’ve thought of every possible angle.
 And if they offered some sort of wizard, the setup experience would have been much brighter.